 Thanksgiving is an annual U.S. holiday celebrated on the fourth Thursday in November.
 All federal, state, and local government offices, as well as schools, are closed to give Americans a chance to celebrate with their families.

-They eat turkey meat that was boiled or roasted for several hours or even days before being served up hot with other dishes like mashed potatoes, and cranberry sauce.
+They eat turkey meat that was boiled or roasted for several hours or even days before being served up hot with other dishes like mashed potatoes and cranberry sauce.

 This tradition can be traced back to English settlers who arrived in America seeking religious freedom after living under the rule of the Anglican Church for many centuries and included prayers and singing psalms before eating turkey and pumpkins because these were two foods they found growing wild without having to plant anything themselves.
-Fellow travelers had to spend most of their time clearing woods before planting something like wheat, corn, barley.
+Fellow travelers had to spend most of their time clearing woods before planting something like wheat, corn, and barley.